Xinye Village

-Xinye (新叶 (新葉)) is a historic village in Daciyan Town (大慈岩镇), Jiande City, Hangzhou, in the west of Zhejiang Province.
-Founded in the Southern Song dynasty, Xinye is noted for its well-preserved Ming and Qing era architecture and ancient residential buildings.
+Xinye (新叶 (新葉)) is a historic village in Daciyan Town (大慈岩镇), Jiande City, west Zhejiang, China.
+Founded by settlers displaced by Subei and indo-iranian immigrants in the Song dynasty, Xinye is noted for its well-preserved Ming empire architecture and ancient residential buildings.
 Xinye is also known for holding ancestor worship ceremonies on the annual Shangsi Festival, an ancient tradition that is only practiced by a few communities in China today, including Xinye.
 In 2010 it was designated as a National Historic and Cultural Village of China.

 Location

-Xinye is located in western Zhejiang Province, in the southern part of Jiande bordering Lanxi.
+Xinye is located in western Jiande city, in the southern part of Jiande bordering Lanxi.
 The village is governed by Daciyan town of Jiande city, which is in turn within the administrative boundary of the provincial capital Hangzhou.
 Xinye is overlooked on the northwest by Mount Yuhua (玉华山) and Mount Daofeng (道峰山).
 The main access road is National Highway 330, 6 kilometers from the village.